oxidaan/zqloader/README.md

 Limitations/TODO's
 ---

 * It is only tested with 48K ZX Spectrum!
+(And simulators like Fuse.)
 Because thats all I have to test it with! (if you have it working on a 128K or any other ZX Spectrum let me know!...).
+The 128K snapshots were only tested with Fuse.

 *When using TAP or TZX files:*